fukaraadam-workspace/python-ai-examples/README.md

 Todos and Warnings will be specified respectively inside code with `<ToDo>`, `<Warning>` tags and inside README.md file with `ToDos`, `Warnings` sections.

-## Troubleshooting
+## 🚧 Troubleshooting

-If ui related errors occurs like these:
+If ui related errors occurs like these in wsl:

 ```text
 UserWarning: FigureCanvasAgg is non-interactive, and thus cannot be shown